 If you are facing a charge with driving under the influence in the southern California area, or if you are charged with violating a DUI probation on the basis of SCRAM evidence, you are going to need the advice and representation of a knowledgeable experienced Orange County DUI attorney.

 If you’re arrested for driving under the influence in California, contact a DUI attorney at once.
 Don’t presume that you’ll be convicted.
 Choose a skilled lawyer who concentrates on DUI cases and routinely represents DUI defendants.
 And choose someone you like and trust.

 WHAT HAPPENS IF YOU PLEAD GUILTY TO DUI?

 In almost every DUI case, a defendant should fight the charge aggressively.
-If you enter a guilty plea to a driving under the influence charge in this state, you’ll pay steep fines and court costs, your driver’s license will be suspended, and you could be ordered to wear a SCRAM device.
+If you enter a guilty plea when facing a DUI in California, you’ll pay steep fines and court costs, your driver’s license will be suspended, and you could be ordered to wear a SCRAM device.

-But there is reason for optimism – even if you’ve been arrested for driving under the influence.
+But there is a reason for optimism – even if you’ve been arrested due to a DUI.

 Good DUI lawyers win a remarkable percentage of cases on behalf of their clients in California.
 If you are genuinely not guilty of driving under the influence, your lawyer will fight aggressively for a dismissal of charges or an acquittal.

 Even if the evidence against you is overwhelming and a conviction is inevitable, a DUI attorney can negotiate a plea bargain and/or advocate on your behalf for reduced or alternative sentencing – which could mean wearing a SCRAM device as an alternative to serving time in jail.